prowler0305/personal-how-to/docs/version_control/clone-repo.md

     [![check from version control 2](/images/checkout_from_version_control_2.png)](/images/checkout_from_version_control_2.png)

 Now you have the repository cloned to your local machine in which you can make your changes or start developing your code.
-When you're ready to commit your changes or newly added code see our How To on [**Committing changes**](commit.md)
+When you're ready to commit your changes or newly added code see  the [How To on Committing changes](commit.md)